Kuandian Manchu Autonomous County: History

 The area of present-day Kuandian belonged to the Yan state during the Warring States period, and was then brought under the Liaodong Commandery in the Qin Dynasty.

 From the Eastern Han Dynasty until 408 CE, the southern part of the county was incorporated under the rule of various Chinese dynasties.
 The area became part of Goguryeo in 408 CE, and afterwards became part of the Tang Dynasty's Protectorate General to Pacify the East.

 The county's name originates from the Kingdom of Balhae, when the area was known as Kuandianzi (寬甸子).

 The area would come under the reign of the Liao dynasty, then the Jin dynasty, and then the Yuan dynasty.

 In 1467, the Ming Dynasty built a defensive wall in the eastern part of the region that terminated at the Yalu River.
 Various forts were added in 1546 and 1573.

 Kuandian County was established in 1876 under Fenghuang Subprefecture (鳳凰廳).
 The area belonged to Fengtian Province (奉天省) during the early days of the Republic of China.

 The county was put under the jurisdiction of the prefecture-level city of Dandong in 1965.
 Kuandian County was approved as an autonomous county in September 1989, becoming the Kuandian Manchu Autonomous County.

 Administrative divisions

 There are 19 towns, 2 townships and 1 ethnic township in the county.
 The county's seat of government is located in the town of Kuandian.

-The county's 19 towns are: Kuandian (宽甸镇), Guanshui (灌水镇; ᡤᡠᠸᠠᠨ ᡧᡠᡳ ᠵᡝᠨ), Penghai (硼海镇), Hongshi (红石镇), Maodianzi (毛甸子镇), Changdian (长甸镇), Yongdian (永甸镇), Taipingshao (太平哨镇; ᡨᠠᡳ ᡦᡳᠩ ᡧᠣ ᠵᡝᠨ), Qingshangou (青山沟镇), Niumaowu (牛毛坞镇), Dachuantou (大川头镇), Qingyishan (青椅山镇; ᠴᡳᠩ ᡳ ᡧᠠᠨ ᠵᡝᠨ), Yangmuchuan (杨木川镇), Hushan (虎山镇), Zhenjiang (振江镇), Budayuan (步达远镇), Daxicha (大西岔镇), Bahechuan (八河川镇; ᠪᠠ ᡥᡝ ᠴᡠᠸᠠᠨ ᠵᡝᠨ), and Shuangshanzi (双山子镇).

-The county's 2 townships are Shihugou Township (石湖沟乡) and Gulouzi Township (古楼子乡).

-The only one ethnic township is Xialuhe Korean Ethnic Township (下露河朝鲜族乡; 하로하조선족향).